 In February 2016, the FASB issued Accounting Standards Codification ("ASC") 842 ("ASC 842"), Leases.
 The new guidance replaces the existing guidance in ASC 840, Leases.
 ASC 842 requires a dual approach for lessee accounting under which a lessee would account for leases as finance leases or operating leases.
 Both finance leases and operating leases will result in the lessee recognizing a right-of-use (ROU) asset and a corresponding lease liability.
 For finance leases the lessee would recognize interest expense and amortization of the ROU asset and for operating leases the lessee would recognize a straight-line total lease expense.
-ASC 842 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2018.
-Early adoption is permitted.
+ASC 842 is effective for the Company January 1, 2019.
 While the Company is continuing to assess the potential impacts that ASC 842 will have on its consolidated financial statements, the Company believes that the most significant impact relates to its accounting for facility leases related to its service centers and office space, which are currently classified as operating leases.
 The Company expects the accounting for capital leases related to its machinery and equipment will remain substantially unchanged under the new standard.
+Due to the substantial number of operating leases that it has, the Company believes this ASU will increase assets and liabilities by the same material amount on its consolidated balance sheet.
+The Company's current undiscounted minimum commitments under noncancelable operating leases is approximately \$64.0 million.
+The Company does not believe adoption of this ASU will have a significant impact to its consolidated statements of operations, equity, or cash flows.